CTCycle/ADSORFIT-Isotherms-Fitting/README.md

 ### 2.2 Standard setup
 1. Create and activate a Python 3.12 environment.
-2. Upgrade `pip` and install project dependencies from the repository root with `pip install --upgrade pip` followed by `pip install -e . --use-pep517`.
+2. Install backend dependencies from the repository root with `pip install -e . --use-pep517` (or `uv pip install -e .` if you prefer `uv`).
-3. (Optional) If you plan to run the test suite, install the extra tooling with `pip install -e .[dev]`.
+3. (Optional) Install test/tooling extras with `pip install -e .[dev]`.
-4. Navigate to `ADSORFIT/src/client` and run `npm install` to install frontend dependencies.
+4. Navigate to `ADSORFIT/client` and run `npm install` to install frontend dependencies.

 ### 2.3 Windows launcher
 Windows users can still rely on the bundled automation scripts.
-Launch `start_on_windows.bat` to install dependencies, configure the virtual environment, and open the application.
-The first run can take a few minutes while Miniconda, project requirements, and Node.js dependencies are prepared.
+Launch `start_on_windows.bat` to install dependencies with the portable Python + `uv` toolchain, build the React frontend, and open the application.
+The first run can take a few minutes while requirements and Node.js dependencies are prepared.

 If the project directory moves after installation, rerun the menu option **Install project in editable mode** or repeat step 2 from the standard setup while the environment is active.